practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Common Lisp/README.md

 With my microbenchmark program I got these mean execution times, again time stopped  with _$ sudo perf stat -r 20 ./< program name >_:

-- SBCL: 64 milliseconds
+- SBCL: 64 milliseconds  (still with version _SBCL 2.2.9.debian_)
 - CCL: 222 milliseconds
 - ECL: 590 milliseconds

 Sizes of the related executables (if not applying tricks with SBCL and CCL) also differ greatly:

-- SBCL: 46.1 MB -- there's a reason why a Lisp implementation is hosting a [World](#the-lisp-machine-as-a-world)
+- SBCL: 46.1 MB -- there's a reason why a Lisp implementation is hosting a [World](#the-lisp-machine-as-a-world); still with version _SBCL 2.2.9.debian_
 - CCL: 27.2 MB
 - ECL: 79.1 kB -- this little size helps to explain "Embeddable..."